jeremy-hanna/provisioning_cookbook/README.md

 ##TODO (in no particular order)
 * [support direnv](https://github.com/direnv/direnv)
+* Add post_task for ssh-key gen and keychain addition
 * Language Environment Managers (RVM, NVM, VirtualEnv, etc)
 * after install script to open the applications installed and ensure they work